Updated: Jun 1

 Find out why Lavender is one of the most widely used Essential Oils of all time!

-Lavender is more than just a pretty, purple flower that smells good.
-Lavender Essential Oil is steam distilled from the top of the flowering tops of the lavender plant and is one of the most popular and versatile oils worldwide.
+Lavender Essential Oil is distilled from the flowering tops of the lavender plant and is one of the most popular and versatile oils worldwide.
 Historically lavender has been a popular ingredient in many soaps, lotions, shampoos, and perfumes based on its meaning, “to wash.”

 To make it, you would need 27 square feet of lavender plants to create one 15ml bottle of essential oil.
 While Lavender essential oil is commonly used to promote healthy sleep, healthy skin, and for its calming and soothing aromatherapy there is plenty of medical research that supports specific uses as well.